Eddie Tabash: Career

-From 1981 through 1998, Tabash actively debated numerous professional anti abortion opponents in the abortion rights movement in California.
+From 1981 through 1998, Tabash actively debated numerous professional anti-abortion opponents in the abortion rights movement in California.
 He was, during that time, the primary public speaker and debater for the Southern California branch of the California Abortion and Reproductive Rights Action League.

 In 1994, Tabash finished second out of six in the Democratic primary for the California State Assembly in the 41st Assembly District.
 In 2000, Tabash finished second out of four in the Democratic Primary for the California State Assembly in the 55th Assembly District.

-Tabash is a firm supporter of equal rights for all people, religious or non religious, "No American can officially be valued more or less than anyone else because of either adhering to or rejecting a tenet of religion belief or nonbelief...
+Tabash is a firm supporter of equal rights for all people, religious or non-religious and had once stated, that:

+"No American can officially be valued more or less than anyone else because of either adhering to or rejecting a tenet of religion belief or nonbelief...
 The separation of church and state is one of those magnificent issues that can help to unify a very severe breach in our country because its aim is to protect both believers and nonbelievers equally...
-"My ultimate aim is to persuade overwhelming majorities of people to abandon any prejudices they harbor against atheists and to view nonbelief as just one more respectable alternative among existing viewpoints on matters of religion."
+My ultimate aim is to persuade overwhelming majorities of people to abandon any prejudices they harbor against atheists and to view nonbelief as just one more respectable alternative among existing viewpoints on matters of religion."